rafaelclaycon/TheLibraryIsOpen/README.md

 - [x] Give specific Get Link instructions based on the podcast player the archiver uses
 - [x] Show download progress for each episode
-- [ ] Upload the zipped file to Google Drive
+- [x] Upload the zipped file to Google Drive
 - [ ] Let the user cancel the whole download with a single click
 - [ ] Persist the archive between runs nicely
 - [ ] Show user full history of exports and downloads
 - [ ] Keep a big download going in the background
+- [ ] Let the user check for new episodes after adding a podcast to the archive
+- [ ] Deleting podcasts from the archive

 ### Backlog